anewton1998/rdap_guide/src/protocol/object_classes.md

 * [Autnum](#autnum) - an Autonomous System Number block registration

 Object classes are composed of [the common data structures](common_data_structures.md) as well as other JSON structures specific to each.
-Many of these common structures are repeated in each object class and they generally have the following form:
+Many of these common structures are repeated in each object class, and they generally have the following form:

 ```json